 If you do not know why is my computer fan so loud or your laptop fan making noise constantly, then read this post to fix the loud computer or laptop fan issue.
 By doing that you can prevent your computer from being frying.

 When the computer performs tasks it generates heat due to electrical resistance and that’s where fan play their part.
 They dissipate heat maintain normal PC temperature.
-This why computer experts recommend regularly monitor the CPU temperature of your PC.
+This is why computer experts recommend regularly Checking the CPU temperature of your PC.